pfjare/FSND-Capstone/README.md

 I have created 3 users and included the corresponding bearer tokens in config.py .

+Run './set.sh' in terminal to set Auth0 env variables.

 ## Error Handling

 Errors are returned as JSON objects in the following format: